-By locking down land on behalf of a frog that does not and cannot live there because the conditions of the property do not support the frog, the federal government—by its own admission—took an estimated $34 million in economic activity away from the Poitevents and from Weyerhaeuser.
+By locking down land on behalf of a frog that doesn’t live there and can’t survive on the land, the federal government—by its own admission—took an estimated $34 million in economic activity away from the Poitevents and from Weyerhaeuser.

 If ever there was a case for PLF representation, this was it.
 Our longtime environmental group leader Reed Hopper took the case on at the administrative level and saw the case up to the Supreme Court.
 Upon Reed’s passing last Christmas, a team of PLF attorneys worked together to ensure that the Court delivered justice to the Poitevent family.

-The Court unanimously ruled that the FWS must show that a “critical habitat” for an endangered species must in fact be a habitat for a species before it can be designated as such.
+The Court unanimously ruled that if the FWS is going to designate land as a “critical habitat” for an endangered species, the land must actually be a habitat for that species.
 But the importance of this Supreme Court decision extends beyond environmental law.
 It also contains an important defense of judicial review of decisions made by executive branch agencies, a critical step in holding those agencies accountable.
 Ultimately, this defense of judicial review may end up being the most important part of this ruling.

 The Supreme Court decision remanded the case to the Fifth Circuit and earlier this month, the U.S. District Court for the Eastern District of Louisiana ruled that the Poitevant’s are the winners in their years-long battle over property rights and the reach of the Endangered Species Act.

 Following his ultimate victory in court, Edward perfectly summed up his fight, “It’s gratifying after more than eight years to finally close the book on this relentless crusade against private property owners across the U.S.”